RaidPRDev/3dmediaexplorer/README.md

 # 3dmediaexplorer
-Media Explorer that runs 3D models with hotspots.
+Backbone component that runs 3D models with hotspots.
 Using three.js as 3D engine.